1Fr3aK2/Fortress/README.md

 The honeypot opens a TCP socket on port 2222 and uses `epoll` to monitor it for incoming connections.
 When a connection arrives, it calls `fork()` — the child handles the SSH session, the parent goes back to waiting.

 **2. SSH handshake**
 The child process uses `libssh` (`ssh_bind`, `ssh_bind_accept_fd`) to perform a real SSH key exchange.
-The server presents an RSA host key generated fresh at image build time.
+The server presents an RSA host key generated at image build time.
 This is enough to fool automated tools like Hydra and Metasploit into thinking they're talking to a real SSH server.

 **3. Credential capture**
 After the key exchange, the honeypot waits for `SSH_REQUEST_AUTH` messages with subtype `SSH_AUTH_METHOD_PASSWORD`.
 Every username and password is extracted via `ssh_message_auth_user()` and `ssh_message_auth_password()`, then rejected with `ssh_message_reply_default()` to keep the attacker trying.